 AT&T Coverage Map: How AT&T Compares to Verizon, T-Mobile, and Sprint

-AT&T’s network offers the third-best 4G LTE coverage in the country behind Verizon and T-Mobile, although it falls a mere 1% short of T-Mobile.
-The carrier’s 4G network covers 58% of the contiguous United States, while its 3G network covers 70% of the country—the best of the Big Four carriers (3G is the network that your phone falls back to when 4G coverage isn’t available).
+AT&T’s network offers the second-best 4G LTE coverage in the country, just a mere 2% behind Verizon.
+The carrier’s 4G network covers 68% of the contiguous United States, while its 3G network covers 70% of the country—the best of the Big Four carriers (3G is the network that your phone falls back to when 4G coverage isn’t available).
 AT&T’s coverage map also extends to the MVNOs that operate on AT&T’s network, such as Cricket and FreeUp.

 Our Coverage Map Compared to AT&T’s

 You may notice a difference between our AT&T coverage map and the map on AT&T’s website—notably, that ours shows more gaps in coverage.
 This is because our map only shows 3G and 4G network coverage on AT&T’s main network, while AT&T’s map shows 2G and roaming coverage as well.